Getting Started with FDCAN Normal Mode on STM32

 So all the messages coming from the ID 0x11 will be passed through the filter and get stored in the RXFIFO1.

-Code Explanation and Walkthrough
+STM32 FDCAN Code Walkthrough

 Understanding HAL_FDCAN Functions in STM32